 Every organisation which regularly works with children needs to have a designated Safeguarding Officer in place to ensure that there is someone whose main responsibility is the safeguarding of children and child protection.
 While everyone who works in an organisation has the responsibility to ensure that the children in their care are safe and cared for at all times, the Safeguarding Officer has additional duties in overseeing the safety and wellbeing of any children involved in the organisation, as well as ensuring that legal responsibilities are met.

 If you’re interested in becoming a Safeguarding Officer, let’s take a look at some of the common roles and responsibilities expected of a Safeguarding Officer on a daily basis.

 Extended Training and Development

 In order to become a Safeguarding Officer, you will need to complete training in a number of specific areas to ensure that you have the level of safeguarding knowledge required to keep children safe and well.

-The current law and guidance of safeguarding practises for children and young people.
+- The current law and guidance of safeguarding practise for children and young people.